 Is Rebuking and Binding the Devil Scriptural?

-Rebuking Satan while praying to God is not Scriptural
+Rebuking and Binding Satan While Praying to God Is Not Scriptural

-At his Strange Fire conference, John MacArthur related a story about just such a practices:
+John MacArthur related a story about just such practices:

 For years I assumed this was one type of correct practice of spiritual warfare, mostly because I was not as good of a Berean as I should have been.
 Plus, I looked up to many older Christians and assumed they must know the Bible better than I. I would hear them quote a passage and interpret it and just accept it.
 In recent years, my spirit recoils every time I hear this.
 We will not see in the Bible where saints are praying and suddenly interrupt the prayer to rebuke Satan.
 Nor do we see them rebuke or bind Satan when they are going through trials and temptations that the enemy may have thrown them.